 According to his website, DiCaprio has been in 27 feature films to date and has been nominated or won 206 awards.
 He is most certainly a successful Hollywood actor.

 He has appeared in various TV shows as well as movies, including Parenthood which ran from 1990 to 1991, and Growing Pains from 1985 to 1992.
 Since his early appearances, DiCaprio has established himself as one of Hollywood's most well-loved actors.

 Aside from his acting work, DiCaprio is also an environmental activist.
 He has appeared in a lot of movies, and here are my top 5 favorites.

 Blood Diamond tells the story of 1990s Sierra Leone ravaged by civil war.
 White South African mercenary (DiCaprio) and black Mende fisherman (played by Diimon Hounsou) join together to track down a precious gem that could transform their lives.

 DiCaprio brought an already good script to life with his acting and his South African accent, which is a difficult one to imitate.
 I first watched this interesting movie in history class in school and it always stuck with me.
-Although the story is fictional, it sends a powerful story as to where diamonds really come from and the true price of them.
+Although the story is fictional, it sends a powerful story as to where diamonds really come from and their true price.

 4. Titanic (1997)

 Titanic is based on the true story of the famous huge ship, the RMS Titanic, that sunk after hitting an iceberg in 1912, killing between 1,490 and 1,635 people.
 Although the movie has some accuracy, the main characters, Rose (Kate Winslet) and Jack (DiCaprio) are fictional.

 Rose is the daughter of a wealthy family and betrothed to an equally wealthy gentleman but is unhappy with her life.
 When she contemplates suicide, she meets Jack, an adventurous poor boy who loves to sketch and travel.
 Love blossoms amidst one of the most well-known ship sinkings in history.